pwncollege/linux-luminarium/paths/relative-dot-local/DESCRIPTION.md

 bash: run: command not found
 ```

-We'll explore the mechanisms behind this concept later, but in this challenge, will learn how to explicitly use relative paths to launch `run` in this scenario.
+We'll explore the mechanisms behind this concept later, but in this challenge, we'll learn how to explicitly use relative paths to launch `run` in this scenario.
 The way to do this is to *tell* Linux that you explicitly want to execute a program in the current directory, using `.` like in the previous levels.
 Give it a try now!